MATS Alumni Impact Analysis

 Alumni informed us about the types of support that might be valuable to them at their current career stages.

 For 46% of alumni, connections to research collaborators would be valuable, and 39% would benefit from job recommendations.
 The median alum from Summer 2023 met 6 potential collaborators [LW(p) · GW(p)] during the program, but these alumni results indicate that MATS can go further in supporting our scholars with networking opportunities.
-Likewise, we hosted a career fair [LW · GW] during the past three programs, but these results show that MATS can provide further job opportunities to our alumni.
+Likewise, we hosted a career fair [LW · GW] during the past four programs, but these results show that MATS can provide further job opportunities to our alumni.

 Acknowledgements